squaresLab/GenProgScripts/README.md

 * 3th param is the option of running the test suite (ex: allHuman, oneHuman, oneGenerated)
 * 4th param is the test suite sample size (ex: 1, 100)
 * 5th param is the folder where the bug files will be cloned to.
 Starting from $D4J_HOME (Ex: ExamplesCheckedOut)
+* 6th param is the repair approach (e.g., gp, trp, par, all)
 * 6th param is the initial seed.
 It will then increase the seeds by adding 1 until it gets to the number in the next param.
 * 7th param is the final seed.
 * 8th param is on if the purpose is to test only fault loc and not really trying to find a patch.
 When it has reached the end of fault localization it will stop.